winardiaris/pabrikon/README.md

 ## Help

 ```
-PABRIK-IKON(1)    USERMANUAL    PABRIK-IKON(1)
+PABRIKON(1)    USERMANUAL    PABRIKON(1)

 NAME
     pabrikon

 DESCRIPTION
-    Pabrik-Ikon can run on all distributions of GNU / Linux,
+    Pabrikon can run on all GNU/Linux distributions and designed
-    Pabrik-Ikon is designed to help developers distributions of GNU / Linux,
-    especially on the art team to create and manage an icon created for
+    to help GNU/Linux distro developers, especially for the artwork team
+    to create and manage their own icons.
-    the typical GNU / Linux distribution developed.

 OPTION
   -b, --build